rzc0d3r/ESET-KeyGen/wiki/AccountGenerator.md

 python main.py --account
 ```

-2. Wait until appears 'Press Enter...' and you will see the account data
+2. Wait until appears 'Press Enter...' and you will see the account data.

+> This information will also be written to a file named "Today date - ESET ACCOUNTS.txt"

 ![Windows](https://github.com/rzc0d3r/ESET-KeyGen/blob/main/img/account_run_win.png)